 1. Our pre-contract of insurance application processes have been enhanced so we now ask you specific questions in a clear and plain English manner.

-3. Policy renewal invitation documentation packs will now include a summary of your premium and claims for at least the last 5 years.
+3. Policy renewal invitation documentation packs will now include a summary of your premium and claims for at least the last 5 years (where applicable).

 4. Policy wording booklets and Insurance Product Information Documents (IPIDs) have been updated to incorporate your rights and your obligations under CICA.